 There is mounting evidence (through animal and population-based studies) that point to periodontal diseases being linked with systemic diseases which needs to be better understood by dental and medical professionals in order to advance patient care.

-- Bleeding on probing is an earlier and sensitive indicator of inflammation and deepened periodontal pocket depth with bleeding on probing
+- Bleeding on probing is an earlier and sensitive indicator of inflammation and deepened periodontal pocket depth

-- A maintained healthy weight and regular exercise are important factors help to keep a normal blood pressure and prevent hypertension and future diseases
+- A maintained healthy weight and regular exercise are important factors to help keep a normal blood pressure and prevent hypertension and future diseases

 "Oral health care providers can become advocates for healthy living, including diet management and limiting sugar intake.
 These new responsibilities fit well with our understanding of the etiology of dental disease."